 Taking nature walks to collect pretty bits and pieces from the forest floor is a wonderful way to lower stress and get exercise.
 But what do you do with all that stuff once you’ve got it?
-If you’re anything like us, you have a large collection of foraged pinecones just waiting to be put to good use.
+If you’re anything like me, you have a large collection of foraged pinecones just waiting to be put to good use.

 Pinecones have such a beautiful natural shape and texture, making them a great way to bring nature indoors as decoration.
 These pinecone crafts celebrate the natural beauty of foraged cones by using simple techniques to create stunning, elegant projects.